Some relationships are difficult because we approach them with the wrong method of communication.

-Effective approaches to communication and leadership will vary with different people.
+Effective communication varies with different people.

-Take a few moments to look more closely at the three approaches.
+Look closely at the three approaches.

 1. Directive or Authoritative – the aim here is obedience.
 This approach is leader centered and commonly involves giving orders and directions.